John Hatzinikolakis

 My qualifications are: (1) PhD (Business and Management); (2) Master of Commerce; (3) Graduate Diploma of Business Administration; (4) Bachelor of Education; (5) Bachelor of Teaching.

 I have consulted on business strategy, management, HR, and higher education, in both Japan and Australia.
 Other work history includes 17 years as a senior hotel manager in the hospitality industry, leading award winning organizations in the sector (Best Hotel Re-development Australian Hotels Association [AHA] Award, Best Marketed Hotel AHA Award, and Best Gaming Facilities AHA Award).
-I have taught in the South Australian school sector, and have been teaching at the University of South Australia since 2007.
+I have taught in the South Australian school sector, and have been teaching at the University since 2007.
 I have also consulted on, and developed curriculum, course material, and simulation programs for the international delivery of degree programs (in the areas of leadership, management, strategy, human resource management, and organizational behavior).

-Areas of research interest includes: Emotional labor, organizational paradoxes, impression management, hospitality management, strategic management, higher education, workplace stress and deviancy, leadership, Japanese management and organization, Japanese culture and society.
+Areas of research interest includes: Emotional labor, organizational paradoxes, impression management, hospitality management, management, higher education, workplace stress and deviancy, leadership, Japanese management and organization, Japanese culture and society.

 Year Citation